gofilipa/orals/queer_modernisms_list.md

 * Radicalesbians.
 "The Woman-Identified Woman".
 1970.
 * Delaney, Samuel. *The Motion of Light in Water*.
 1988.
 * Halberstam, J. Jack. *Female Masculinity*.
 1998.
+* Nelson, Maggie. *Bluets*, 2009 & *The Argonauts*, 2015.
+* Li, Yiyun. *Dear Friend, from My Life I Write to You in Your Life*.
+2017.
+* *The Lesbian Herstory Archives*.
+New York, NY.
+1972-present.
 * Ahmed, Sarah. *Feminist Killjoys*.
 2010-present.
-* Nelson, Maggie. *Bluets*, 2009 & *The Argonauts*, 2015.